Dave Chappelle issues statement after being attacked on stage during stand-up show

 Comedian was rushed on stage by man with ‘deadly weapon’

-Dave Chappelle has issued a statament after he was attacked on stage by an audience member at a stand-up event.
+Dave Chappelle has issued a statement after he was attacked on stage by an audience member at a stand-up event.

 The comedian was performing at the Netflix is a Joke festival at the Hollywood Bowl in Los Angeles when a man ran on stage and “lunged” at him.